gsfreund/1nnu_story/README.md

-# 1nnu_story
+# Summary

-Now this is a story all about how 1NNU got mutated, engineered all around
+This is a ipython notebook describing data I collected from enzyme kinetics experiments